ergo-pad/ipfs/readme.md

     }
 ```

-To prevent hosting other files, set Gateway NoFetch to true.
+To prevent hosting other files, set `Gateway.NoFetch` to true.